exasol/project-keeper/doc/requirements/design.md

 Needs: dsn, impl, utest

-#### PK Mode `verify-release` Publishes Project Version
+#### PK Mode `verify-release` Publishes Release Tag
-`dsn~verify-release-mode.output-parameters.project-version~1`
+`dsn~verify-release-mode.output-parameters.release-tag~1`

-PK mode `verify-release` adds the project version to the GitHub Output Parameters.
+PK mode `verify-release` adds the name of the release tag to the GitHub Output Parameters.

 Rationale:
-* The project version is required for creating the GitHub release tag.
+* The name of the release tag is required for creating the GitHub release tag.

 Covers:
 * [`dsn~verify-modes.output-parameters~1`](#pk-modes-verify-and-verify-release-publish-github-action-output-parameters)